samuel-lucas6/draft-lucas-bkdf/draft-lucas-bkdf.md

 - `parallelism`: the number of CPU cores/internal function calls in parallel, which MUST be an integer between `MIN_PARALLELISM` and `MAX_PARALLELISM`.
 - `length`: the length of the password hash/derived key in bytes, which MUST NOT be greater than `MAX_LENGTH`.
 - `pepper`: an optional secret key, which MUST NOT be greater than `MAX_PEPPER` bytes long.
-- `associatedData`: an array of arrays for optional context information.
-The number of arrays MUST NOT be greater than `MAX_ASSOCIATED_DATAS`, and each array MUST NOT be greater than `MAX_ASSOCIATED_DATA` bytes long.
+- `associatedData`: optional context information, which MUST NOT be greater than `MAX_ASSOCIATED_DATA` bytes long.

 Outputs: